Naples: Neo-Gothic, Liberty Napoletano and modern architecture

 Various buildings inspired by the Gothic Revival are extant in Naples, due to the influence that this movement had on the Scottish-Indian architect Lamont Young, one of the most active Neapolitan architects of the late 19th and early 20th centuries.
-Young left a significant footprint in the cityscape and designed many urban projects, such as the city's first subway.
+Young left a significant footprint in the cityscape and designed many urban projects, such as the city's first subway (metro).

 In the first years of the 20th century, a local version of the Art Nouveau phenomenon, known as "Liberty Napoletano", developed in the city, creating many buildings which still stand today.
 In 1935, the Rationalist architect Luigi Cosenza designed a new fish market for the city.
 During the Benito Mussolini era, the first structures of the city's "service center" were built, all in a Rationalist-Functionalist style, including the Palazzo delle Poste and the Pretura buildings.
 The Centro Direzionale di Napoli is the only adjacent cluster of skyscrapers in southern Europe.

 Geography

 The city is situated on the Gulf of Naples, on the western coast of southern Italy; it rises from sea level to an elevation of 450 m.
 The small rivers that formerly crossed the city's centre have since been covered by construction.
 It lies between two notable volcanic regions, Mount Vesuvius and the Campi Flegrei (Phlegraean Fields).
 Campi Flegrei is considered a supervolcano.
 The islands of Procida, Capri and Ischia can all be reached from Naples by hydrofoils and ferries.
 Sorrento and the Amalfi Coast are situated south of the city.
-At the same time, the Roman ruins of Pompeii, Herculaneum, Oplontis and Stabiae, which were destroyed in the eruption of Vesuvius in 79 AD, are also visible nearby.
+At the same time, the Roman ruins of Pompeii, Herculaneum, Oplontis and Stabiae, which were destroyed in the eruption of Mount Vesuvius in 79 AD, are also visible nearby.
 The port towns of Pozzuoli and Baia, which were part of the Roman naval facility of Portus Julius, lie to the west of the city.